Does your husband hurt your feelings, and it feels like he doesn’t even care?

 Why does this offend me?
 What can I learn from this?
 If this isn’t true, why am I bothered by it?

 4. Raise your Tolerance level.

-If we turn our focus on God instead of on myself, we are supposed to be able to tolerate more.
+If you turn your focus on God instead of on yourself, you will be able to tolerate more.

 5. Don’t misread the insult.